 The granularity of network traffic insights provided by DPI, including a detailed breakdown of traffic by applications and their attributes, is expected to be of great value in supporting the making of the Internet of Senses, an emerging technology enabled by 6G.
 This involves applications such as hologram communications, pervasive AR and ultra high-fidelity AR/VR – all of which require uncompromised speeds and latencies for rapid data transfer.
 A glitch in the network or an error in the application code can both be identified by utilizing analytics derived from R&S®vPACE and R&S®PACE 2 before such events impact application performance.

-The network visibility provided by DPI will also be crucial in supporting the 6G versions of existing applications, namely Internet-of-Things applications.
+The network visibility provided by next-gen DPI software will also be crucial in supporting the 6G versions of existing applications, namely Internet-of-Things applications.
 For example, DPI can aid in the creation of an Intelligent Internet of Medical Things and boost precision medicine, yielding improvements in providing care for and treating many diseases, from cancer to dementia.
-3 4
+3, 4

 Security across space, air and ground